Meet Our Team

 Meet Paxtina Agyemang, our Mentor.

-Paxtina is an aspiring barrister currently pursuing her Bar Training Course with an LLM at BPP University.
-A dedicated and high-achieving student, she graduated with a First-Class Honours degree in Law, earning three academic awards, including recognition as the overall best student and top of her year.
+Paxtina is an aspiring Barrister currently completing her Bar Training Course with an LLM at BPP University.
+Paxtina graduated with a First-Class Honours degree in Law and received multiple academic awards for outstanding achievement.

 -